ceramicnetwork/specs/README.md

 5. Verify that `blockNumber` and `blockTimestamp` are correct

 A nice property of storing the anchor proof and the merkle tree using IPLD is that documents that share the same proof object and have similar paths in the merkle tree will end up collaboratively storing parts of the data of their proofs.

+#### Additional record types

+In the future there might be new record types defined by additional [CIPs](https://github.com/ceramicnetwork/CIP).
+These may include things like DAO records which in theory could  act as both an anchor and a signature record.
+If a new record type is  defined it needs to get explicit support in each Doctype.

+#### Reference links

+The `refs` property in the signed and anchor records contain a list of records that make up this document.
+It's used as a way to speed up the syncing process of a document log.
+In order to achieve this the `refs` property points to a set of previous records based on their logarithmic distance from the current node.
+See the [ipfs-log source](https://github.com/orbitdb/ipfs-log/blob/master/src/log.js#L268-L280) for reference of how this can be implemented.

 ## Document types